Fujiyama Mama: Track listings

+Wanda Jackson cover version

+Recording

 Jackson recorded the song in 1957 for the Capitol label.
 In her autobiography, she recalled that she had wanted to record it since hearing Annisteen Allen's version.
 She suggested it to producer Ken Nelson, but he was "a little worried about me singing those words."
 She persuaded Nelson to let her record it, and it "has become a classic and is the one I think of as the start of the fully unbridled rockabilly version of Wanda Jackson that fans know me for today."
 One music writer called it Jackson's “most lyrically and musically daring recording," as she added "growls, shrieks, and soft deep-voiced interludes to the song."